AnthonyTIrwin/pierport/README.md

  ## Description
 ```
 The project is a vistor's page for a small rural costal community in N. Michigan.
-It can be viewed by visiting this link: (https://anthonytirwin.github.io/pierport/)
+It can be viewed by visiting this link: [Here] (https://anthonytirwin.github.io/pierport/)

  ```
  ## Custom CSS Classes